The Bristal Assisted Living Blog

 2. Get enough rest at night

-3. Do not serve alcoholic drinks or caffeine
+3. Avoid alcoholic drinks or caffeine

 Both substances can cause confusion and anxiety in a person with Alzheimer’s disease.
+Instead, focus on helping your friend or family member stay hydrated and eat nourishing foods

-5. Create a soothing environment for your loved one at night
+5. Create a soothing environment at night

 If Sundowning Symptoms Persist